 District Attorney Joseph D. Early, Jr., formally organized the Litigation Integrity Division in 2018.
 Prior to that date, the fragmented functions of the division existed in various forms within the office for many years.
 The organizational change unified these functions into a single and separate division.

 The primary function of the division is to provide confidential and candid legal advice to the District Attorney regarding the execution of prosecutions under his jurisdiction within Worcester County.
-Independent from other office units, the division reports directly to the District Attorney and assists prosecutors and police officers by establishing standards for best practices, providing continuing education, and investigating compliance issues.
+Independent from other office units, the division reports directly to the District Attorney with the goal of maintaining fairness in all prosecutions.

 Unlike “conviction” integrity models elsewhere, the Litigation Integrity Division is not only concerned with the result of a prosecution, but is also concerned with the fairness of the entire criminal justice process — whether or not a conviction is ultimately secured.